-Sul Ross State University requires all single undergraduate students who are enrolled full-time (12 or more credit hours) in the long semesters (fall and spring) and 5 or more credit hours in the summer semesters to reside in the residence halls for the first two full academic years (August - May) of their education.
+Undergraduate students who are enrolled for 12 or more credit hours in the long semesters (fall and spring) are required to reside in the residence halls for the first two full academic years of their education (four long semesters).
+Living on campus at another university prior to Sul Ross can be submitted for consideration towards the residency requirement.